ewelsmola/Global_Terrorism/README.md

 # Global Terrorism

-Mini project - global terrorism analysis carried out as a part of the course 'Eksploracja danych biomedycznych'
+Mini project - global terrorism analysis carried out as a part of the course 'Eksploracja danych biomedycznych'.

 # Project Overview

-Welcome to the Data Exploration miniproject.
-You will learn how to clean and prepare data and build a pipeline that can be used for further exploration.
-The goal is that by completing this lab, you understand the first stage of data processing pipeline.
+Welcome to the Global Terrorism Analysis miniproject.
+The aim of this notebook is to explore the terrorist events around the world.
+This dataset contains 181,691 line items of the terrorism activities that happened between 1970 to 2017.
+With this extensive data,there is an opportunity for a data analyst to come out with interesting findings.
+Plots are used in this notebook, for making the exploration easy and more informative.

+Download data set, Global Terrorism Database, from https://www.kaggle.com/START-UMD/gtd.
+Then, save it in catalog named 'input'.
+This is necessary because the dataset is too big for github repo.
+Libs which are necessary to run the code:
+->pandas
+->numpy
+->matplotlib
+->seaborn

 # Project Instructions

-Create readme.md file as well in your github root directory with all necessary instructions (what is in the repo, what libs are necessary to run the code, where to find data set and where to save it - this is necessary because the dataset is too big for github repo).

 0. (Optional step) Fork the repository to your github account.
 It allows you to upload the changes to your own github

-1. Clean all the previous copies of this repo (it could be downloaded by other students).
+1. Clean all the previous copies of this repo.

     ```
     cd
     ls -all
-    rm -rf bme-*
+    rm -rf Global*
     ```

 2. Clone the repository to your local PC